nicolaheld24/Palisades_LiDAR_R/README.md

 las_2023_cc <- clip_rectangle(ctg_2023, 354250, 3768390, 354450, 3768590)
 las_2025_cc <- clip_rectangle(ctg_2025, 354250, 3768390, 354450, 3768590)
 ```
 The four visualizations show the same area before and after the fire.
 The larger views provide spatial context, while the zoomed views focus on a smaller area of pronounced structural change.
 The zoomed area was additionally outlined using a cylinder to highlight the selected section of the point cloud.

 All four visualizations display the LiDAR Z values using the same range from 14.1 to 58 m to allow direct visual comparison between 2023 and 2025.
+The comparison shows a clear reduction in vegetation structure between the pre-fire and post-fire point clouds.
+In the 2023 point cloud, the selected area contains dense and vertically continuous vegetation, including several taller vegetation structures.
+In the 2025 point cloud, these structures are substantially reduced, with large parts of the previously vegetated area showing much lower point elevations.
+The visual difference is particularly apparent in the zoomed views, where the loss of vegetation height and density can be directly observed.

 #### 2023